Q Is the Bible reliable?

 One major proof of the reliability of the Bible is the accuracy

-a total of about 13,000.
-Many people make a great deal of the fact
+Many skeptics make a great deal of the fact

 Testament text with works of secular ancient literature.
 The